Na Li, Ph.D.

 - To investigate novel molecular mechanisms underlying cardiac arrhythmias and cardiomyopathy.

-The lab is funded by research grants from National Institutes of Health.
-The trainee also received the fellowship from American Heart Association.
+Li lab is funded by research grants from the National Institutes of Health.

 - "Enhanced Cardiomyocyte NLRP3 Inflammasome Signaling Promotes Atrial Fibrillation.."
 Circulation.
 2018 :

 - "Cardiomyocyte Inflammasome Signaling in Cardiomyopathies and Atrial Fibrillation: Mechanisms and Potential Therapeutic Implications.."
 Front Physiol..
 2018 :

 - "Identification of microRNA-mRNA dysregulations in paroxysmal atrial fibrillation.."
 Int J Cardiol..
 2015 :

 - "Loss of microRNA-106b-25 cluster promotes atrial fibrillation by enhancing ryanodine receptor type-2 expression and calcium release.."
 Circ Arrhythm Electrophysiol..
 2014 :